Purchasing & Running an Apartment Complex

 BAM Capital negotiates the purchasing and financing of high quality multifamily properties on behalf of passive investors.
 Their vertical integration strategy has worked wonders for the company so far.
-In fact, BAM Capital currently has $700 million AUM and 5,000 units.
+In fact, BAM Capital currently has over $700 million AUM and 5,000+ units.

 Accredited investors can schedule a call with BAM Capital and invest today.

 BAM Multifamily Growth & Income Fund III

 BAM Capital created this fund in order to yield consistent and reliable cash flow, long-term appreciation, and accelerated tax benefits.
 The fund aligns with BAM Capital’s demonstrated track record of successful multifamily investing by continuing to implement our signature investment thesis, now in fund format.
 The fund aims for greater overall returns and lower risk through a multi-asset diversification strategy.